UK equity income funds are one of the most popular types of investment fund for investors in the UK.

 When you buy an equity, you’re essentially buying a small piece of that company, which is where the term “share” comes from.

-The value of your equity will then fluctuate in the market based on elements such as company performance.
+The value of your equity will then fluctuate in the stock market based on elements such as company performance.

-What is an equity income fund?
+What is a UK equity income fund?

 When you invest in a fund, you pool your money alongside other investors.
 You purchase “units” in that fund, which is like buying a share of it, with the value often depending on how successful the fund is.